Why does my kinetic sand stick to my hands?

 It shouldn't stick (just to itself), so it won't be a mess.

-If you've ever touched kinetic sand, you've probably noticed that kinetic sand is a special material.
+If you ever kinetic sand you have touched, you have probably noticed that kinetic sand is a special material.

-Unlike ordinary sand, kinetic sand can almost 'flow' and thus move like a liquid, while at the same time being able to form like a clay.
+Unlike regular sand,... kinetic sand almost 'flow' and therefore move like a liquid, while at the same time it can be shaped like a clay.

-Kinetic sand is therefore sometimes referred to as 'magic sand'.
-It consists of 98% ordinary sand and 2% polydimethylsiloxane, a type of silicone oil.
+Kinetic sand is therefore sometimes also saidmagic sand' named.
+It consists of 98% normal sand and 2% polydimethylsiloxane, a type of silicone oil.

-If you're having problems with kinetic sand sticking to your hands, it could be because of a number of things I'll discuss below.
+If you are having problems with kinetic sand because it sticks to your hands, it could be due to a number of things that I will discuss below.

 The kinetic sand is too wet

-What you often hear users of kinetic sand say is that it can sometimes be very sticky and therefore difficult to handle.
+What your users like kinetic sand is often said that it can sometimes be very sticky and therefore difficult to handle.

 If that happens, chances are the sand just got too wet.
 Wet sand will stick to your hands, making crafting more difficult.